 New York provides up to 26 weeks of paid benefits to qualified employees through its disability benefits (DB) law.
 Employees must have worked for at least four weeks for their employer.
 Benefits are limited to 50% of average weekly wages.
 For more information, see our article on New York's short-term disability benefits (DB) program.
 In 2018, New York will start phasing in its paid family leave program, which will provide up to 12 weeks of paid benefits to employees who need time off to care for a new child (among other reasons).
 Learn more about New York's paid family leave benefits.

 Rhode Island provides up to 30 weeks of paid short-term disability benefits to qualified employees through temporary disability insurance (TDI).
 The eligibility and benefit calculations are fairly complicated.
 This program also includes up to four weeks of temporary caregiver insurance, which employees can use to care for a new child.
 For more information, see our article on Rhode Island's temporary disability benefits program.

 Washington passed a law in 2007 that would provide up to five weeks of paid leave for qualified employees.
 However, this program has been suspended due to lack of funding.
-For more information, see Nolo's article on Washington family leave.
+For more information, see our article on Washington family leave.